seanreed1111/sql-recipes/recipes.md

 +-------------+------+--------+
 The rows are sorted by the win-loss differential, which is how to place teams in order FROM first place to last place.
 But displays of team standings typically include each team’s winning percentage and a figure indicating how many games behind the leader all the other teams are.
 So let’s add that information to the output.
 Calculating the percentage is easy.
 It’s the ratio of wins to total games played and can be deterMINed using this expression: wins / (wins + losses)
 This expression involves division by zero when a team has not played any games yet.
-For simplicity, I’ll asSUMe a nonzero number of games, but if you want to handle this condition, generalize the expression as follows:
+For simplicity, I’ll assume a nonzero number of games, but if you want to handle this condition, generalize the expression as follows:
 IF(wins=0,0,wins/(wins+losses))
 This expression uses the fact that no division at all is necessary unless the team has won at least one game.
 DeterMINing the games-behind value is a little trickier.
 It’s based on the relationship of the win-loss records for two teams, calculated as the average of two values: